Advice > Product management

 1.6 RPM program values

-If you're really interested in becoming an RPM, then you're also going to need to know about the program's values:
+If you're really interested in becoming an RPM, then you're also going to need to know about Meta's values:

 Meta is also using the RPM program as a talent development mechanism.
 They invest heavily in their RPMs and want them to learn, acquire new skills, and become the company's next wave of high-performers and leaders.